 Southern California high school students elected a transgender girl as their homecoming queen this week, exciting equal rights backers everywhere, but Cassidy Lynn Campbell was still wearing her tiara and sash when she recorded a sobbing confessional decrying the hateful public backlash that came with the crown.

-As acceptance grows for gays and lesbians, transgender teens and adults struggle to earn the same respect and rights.
+As acceptance grows for gays and lesbians, transgender teens and adults struggle to gain the same respect and rights.
 Too often transgender people become targets of barbs and harsh responses, like those that 16-year-old Cassidy faced.

 But the controversy and becoming part of the national conversation is still a step forward in the slow march to acceptance for the transgender community, experts say.